acknowledge/bot-data-api/README.md

     - JDBC URL: jdbc:h2:mem:testdb
     - Password: password

 # Improvements to do

 - Enum for language
-- Tests
-- Get data/ --> finish the filters
+- Create a service to export the logic currently sitting in the controller
--
+- Better tests